PowerMS27/test-advanced-visual/README.md

 ```
 gulp
 ```
-(Wait for the images to be uploaded...)
+(Wait for the images to be uploaded and refresh the page)